jmejia8/Metaheuristics.jl/docs/src/tutorial.md

 ## Get Information about the Resulting Population

-Sometimes is useful to analyze the resulting population (for population-based metaheuristics).
+Sometimes it is useful to analyze the resulting population (for population-based metaheuristics).
 To do that you can use `fvals` to get objective function evaluation and `positions` to get their positions.